-ABC Co enters into a contract on 1 July 2011 to sell its depreciating asset for \$100,000.
-The depreciating asset will be delivered in 6 months time on 1 January 2012 and payment will be received on 1 July 2013 (that is, 18 months after delivery).
-The market value of the depreciating asset on 1 January 2012 is \$90,000.
+ABC Co enters into a contract on 1 July 2014 to sell its depreciating asset for \$100,000.
+The depreciating asset is delivered on 1 January 2015 and payment received on 1 July 2016 (that is, 18 months after delivery).
+The market value of the depreciating asset on 1 January 2015 is \$90,000.

-On 1 January 2012 when ABC Co delivers the depreciating asset it will start to have a financial arrangement (the right to receive \$100,000 in 18 months which is received for the provision of the depreciating asset).
+On 1 January 2015 when ABC Co delivers the depreciating asset it will start to have a financial arrangement (the right to receive \$100,000 in 18 months which is received for the provision of the depreciating asset).

-The TOFA rules mean that ABC Co is taken to have received an amount equal to the market value of the depreciating asset (worked out at the time it is provided) for its disposal., Therefore, ABC Co's termination value for the depreciating asset will be \$90,000.
+The TOFA rules mean that ABC Co is taken to have received an amount equal to the market value of the depreciating asset (worked out at the time it is provided) for its disposal.
+Therefore, ABC Co's termination value for the depreciating asset will be \$90,000.

-The financial arrangement will be taxed separately under the TOFA rules.
-Any gain or loss worked out under those rules (gain of \$10,000 in this example) will not form part of the termination value of the depreciating asset.
+The financial arrangement is taxed separately under the TOFA rules.
+The gain or loss worked out under the TOFA rules (gain of \$10,000 in this example) does not form part of the termination value of the depreciating asset.

 The TOFA rules also provide for a hedging tax-timing method that allows gains and losses from certain hedging financial arrangements to be recognised and characterised in accordance with the tax treatment of the underlying item being hedged.
-For example, if this method applies to a gain or loss on a hedging financial arrangement used to hedge risks for a depreciating asset, the gain or loss will be assessable or deductible on the same basis as for the depreciating asset.
-Therefore, when there is a balancing adjustment event for that depreciating asset it may be necessary to separately work out:
+For example, if this method applies to a gain or loss on a hedging financial arrangement used to hedge risks for a depreciating asset, the gain or loss will be assessable (or the loss deductible) on the same basis as for the depreciating asset.
+Therefore, when there is a balancing adjustment event for that depreciating asset, you may have to work out seperately: